MunoMono/reading-notes/public/docs/B/Bowker1999SortingThingsOut.md

 ## Methodology
 ### Describe the research design, methods and sample size.
 The book employs a historical-comparative and ethnographic approach, drawing on case studies of international classification systems (notably the International Classification of Diseases, nursing interventions, race classification under apartheid and tuberculosis diagnosis).
 Sources include archival materials from the WHO and UN, published standards, ethnographic interviews with nurses and health professionals and textual analyses of bureaucratic and political documents [@Bowker1999SortingThingsOut, pp. ix–xii].
-The methodology is deliberately eclectic: the authors foreground the invisibility of infrastructure and use thick description to reveal how categories operate as 'boundary infrastructures' and 'boundary objects'.
+The methodology is deliberately eclectic: the authors foreground the invisibility of infrastructure and use rich description to reveal how categories operate as 'boundary infrastructures' and 'boundary objects'.

 ## Key findings and arguments
 ### Summarise the main results and conclusions.